Kajal Mehta, MD, MPH

 Feasibility and Implementation of an Enteral Resuscitation Bundle for Moderate-sized Burn Injuries to Prevent Shock in Nepal

-Burns disproportionately affect individuals in LMIC, and the morbidity and mortality rate of burn injuries is vastly higher than in HIC.
-Examining methods and feasibility of alternate means of resuscitation (enteral resuscitation), may allow for earlier initiation of resuscitation.
-By studying the implementation of a bundle that acknowledges the unique pre-conditions of resource limited settings, we hope to provide a playbook for dissemination of this life-saving technique in a variety of contexts (e.g., LMICs, combat casualty care, mass casualty incidents, rural health centers in countries of all income levels).
+Burns disproportionately affect individuals in low- and middle-income countries, and the morbidity and mortality rate of burn injuries is vastly higher than in high-income countries.
+There are many barriers to accessing timely burn care in different parts of the world, which significantly impacts the mortality and outcomes of burn injuries.
+By examining the feasibility of alternate means of resuscitation (enteral or oral-based resuscitation) and conducting a pilot study, we may find a method to provide earlier, easier, widely accessible access to resuscitation in the event of moderate and major burn injuries.
+By studying the implementation of an enteral resuscitation bundle that acknowledges the unique pre-conditions of resource limited settings, we hope to provide a playbook for dissemination of this life-saving technique in a variety of contexts (e.g., LMICs, combat casualty care, mass casualty incidents, rural health centers in countries of all income levels).